CohenINT/WhatsDown/README.md

 There are still some unsolved problems, like how to assign a unique ID to each chat?
 I have worked out separating private chats from group chats, but there is no protection against two private chats with the same contact name, or two group chats with the same name and same members from messing up your chat history.

 ## Version History

 `v.
+0.2.0` : Chrome extension now works.
+As new messages are loaded, they are parsed and stored as objects.

+`v.
 0.1.1` : This entire enterprise is a wack-a-mole.
 Deal with one bug, two more arises.
 Putting the project on hold, because I have to get a life.